dheeraxspidey/Nutrition_Analyser-and-Recipe_recommender/README.md

-# AI Recipe Recommender and Nutritional Analysis App
+# CulinAIry Compass App

 ## Description
-The AI Recipe Recommender and Nutritional Analysis App is a user-friendly web application designed to help users discover recipes based on the ingredients they have on hand.
+TheCulinAIry Compass App is a user-friendly web application designed to help users discover recipes based on the ingredients they have on hand.
 It offers a range of features that make cooking more accessible and enjoyable.

 ## Features